How to Write Introductions for Business Documents?

 What is the Solution?

-Crafting the Solution Section
+Writing the Solution Section

-Example of a Solution Statement
+Example Solution Statement

 "Our strategy to mitigate operational costs involves optimizing resource allocation and renegotiating supplier contracts, focusing on maintaining quality while reducing expenditure."

-Full Example of the Situation-Complication-Solution Framework
+Complete Example of the Situation-Complication-Solution Framework

 "The profit margins of our company have been steadily declining over the last five years.
 In addition, new competitors have entered our home market this year, putting additional pressure on our market share.
 What can we do to address this issue?